 - without drafting proper evidence an application will not succeed

 In addition to this, we have expert links with director disqualification barristers who understand the legislation and will make the right representations to Court in order to maximise your chances of success.

 Making these applications is a team effort.
 At Francis Wilks & Jones we are the expert lawyers dealing with these applications and we also have links to the best barristers in the country to help in them as well.

 If an order is made, any director needs to be aware that there will be certain limitations and restrictions placed on them which they must adhere to.
 Failure to do so means that you will be in breach of the order and subject to breaching the underlying director disqualification order which can be a criminal offence.

-Our team at Francis Wilks & Jones often seek to negotiate the conditions attached to any order in order to make it as safe as possible for the individual to continue as a director.
-Here is some further reading you may wish to consider
+Our team at Francis Wilks & Jones often seeks to negotiate the conditions attached to any order in order to make it as safe as possible for the individual to continue as a director.
+Here is some further reading you may wish to consider:

 - when should a leave application be made?

 - defending a disqualification claim v seeking permission

 We are the leading firm dealing with these applications.
 Our 100% SUCCESS RATE since 2002 speaks for itself.
 Whatever your circumstances we can assist.
 Don’t settle for second best.
 Speak to our experts today.

 I was delighted by the work done by the team at FWJ and cannot recommend them highly enough.
 Their legal and tactical knowledge was spot on.
 I can now continue to grow my business free from the worry of my original disqualification.A director we defended against a disqualification claim